When does World Diabetes Day take place?

-In Victoria we are holding events for stakeholders, partners and consumers
+In Victoria in 2014, we are holding events for stakeholders, partners and consumers

-- Presenting the Diabetes Australia Research Trust’s Millennium Grant and 20 seeding grants to diabetes researchers for their projects for the coming year
+- Presenting the Diabetes Australia Research Program’s Millennium Grant and 20 seeding grants to diabetes researchers for their projects for the coming year.

 For more information and resources to support WDD events visit www.worlddiabetesday.org